-We work closely with the Lao government to build better infrastructure, laws, welfare and community projects to help protect the wildlife of Laos.
-Our Rescue Team, which is on call 24/7, receiving tip offs via our National Wildlife Crime Reporting Hotline, covers cases throughout Laos and has become a vital partner for law enforcement.
+We work hard to foster a strong relationship with the government, with whom we assist with animals confiscated from the illegal trade.
+We work closely with the Lao government to build better infrastructure, laws, welfare and community projects to help protect the wonderful wildlife of Laos.
+Our Rescue Team, which is on call 24/7, covers cases throughout the whole of Laos and has become a vital partner for law enforcement.